A Phase 1 Multiple Dose Study to Evaluate the Safety and Tolerability of XmAb®14045 in Patients with CD123-Expressing Hematologic Malignancies

 4) Known uncontrolled CNS involvement by malignant disease

-5) WBC >/=10,000/mm3 or symptoms of leukostasis (hydroxyurea or other therapies may be used to control leukocytosis through the first month of study therapy)
+5) Absolute blast count >/=10,000/mm3 or symptoms of leukostasis (hydroxyurea or other therapies may be used to control leukocytosis through the first month of study therapy)

 6) Diagnosis of promyelocytic leukemia (FAB M3)